 If we divide spring into micro-seasons, here in the north we’re just past peak of the “Salamander Orgy Season,” near the apex of “Shocking Spring Wildflower Season,” and now at peak “Lacy Forest Season.”
 Most of the warblers, along with scores of other songbird species, will reach highest abundance and diversity during the last week or so of May (when it will be a bit tougher to see them).

 But, like I said, I’ve got nothing against the leaves.
 After all, leaves are caterpillar food.
 Which means leaves are moth and butterfly food.
 And many of those warblers are now gleaning moth caterpillars from those leaves.
-Here’s your mid-May montage.
+Here’s your early-to-mid-May montage.